mashgold/hello-world/README.md

 The very First.

-Fianlly I started GitHub.
+Fianally I started GitHub.
 That's it.